-The post you are reading has been delivered from a web server with a limited attack surface, designed to minimize the risk of successful attacks.
-The web content served is static, with only HTTP/S and SSH ports open, and SSH access is restricted to public key authentication only.
-Moreover, the server is set up with automated software updates, which has allowed me to run the server worry-free for years.
+You’re reading this post from a web server that I’ve designed with security in mind - it has a minimal attack surface with only HTTP/HTTPS and SSH ports open, and SSH access is restricted to public key authentication only.
+I’ve also set up automated software updates, which has let me run this server worry-free for years.

-While setting up Fluentd for the web server logs was initially challenging, I got the hang of it and was able to set up the last source in just a couple of minutes.
-For those interested in the Fluentd configuration, it’s available here.
+Setting up Fluentd for the web server logs took some trial and error initially, but once I got the hang of it, I was able to configure the remaining sources in just a couple of minutes.
+If you’re interested in the Fluentd configuration, you can find it here.

-Next I had to configure Panther how to process the logs.
-Nginx logs were the easiest to setup since there is a Managed Schema provided by Panther.
-However, for the authentication and netstat logs, I used pantherlog to infer the Custom Schemas needed to parse them:
+Next, I needed to configure Panther to understand and process the different types of logs.
+Nginx logs were the easiest since Panther provides a Managed Schema for them.
+For the authentication and netstat logs, I used pantherlog to automatically infer the custom schemas needed to parse them:

 ./pantherlog infer --name Netstat ~/Downloads/20230416_0.json